SimonMoynihan33/KVRN-Apparel/README.md

 ### Acceptance Criteria

 Acceptance criteria were meticulously defined for each user story to ensure alignment with project goals and user expectations.
 The [acceptance criteria image](documentation/agile-development/acceptance-criteria.png) demonstrates how criteria were established and used to verify the successful completion of features.
-Clear acceptance criteria helped the team maintain quality standards and ensured that each function met the expected requirements.
+Clear acceptance criteria helped me maintain quality standards and ensured that each function met the expected requirements.

 <details>
 <summary>View Acceptance Criteria</summary>